ISHANGO-ai/Remote-Sensing-Of-Tobacco-Fields-in-Malawi-and-Mozambique/README.md

 ## 6. Random forest classifier model

-  Train a random forest locally using scikit-learn, to get land cover classes where are able to classify between vegetation, bare soil and water.We have to authenticate first on Google Earth Engine AP to get access.
+  Train a random forest locally using scikit-learn, to get land cover classes where are able to classify between vegetation, bare soil and water.
+  We used the demo land cover labels dataset from google earth engine,see csv file at data folder We have to authenticate first on Google Earth Engine AP to get access.
   Display on the classifiction map

     Run train.py